howhowlhy/howhowlhy.github.io/README.md

 I was the front-end developer and I built this web-based demo for demonstration purpose.

-The website was initially hosted on Azure, unfortunately I used up all my credits :(, so I moved the whole website here instead LOL.
+The website was initially hosted on Azure, unfortunately I used up all my credits, so I moved the whole website here instead LOL.